WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * to **balance between AZs**, ELB creates **Load balancer nodes** within **each AZ**.
 What is important is that **% of traffic to each node is dependant on number of resources assigned to the ELB node**.

+- when placed within a VPC **only nodes consume PRIVATE IP addresses**.
+The number of nodes depend on the amount of picked AZs **but the ELB itself DOES NOT have reserved PRIVATE ip address**

 #### ALB

 - work in **layer 7**.
 That means that they are **HTTP/HTTPS aware**